 AV Mazzega Amber Foliate Pendant Lamp

-Materials: Metal chromed frame (iron) and 8 amber, yellow, orange and clear hand blown embossed crystal Murano glass leaves.
+Materials: Chromed metal (iron) wire frame.
+Round lampshade made of 8 amber, yellow, orange & clear hand blown embossed crystal Murano glass leaves.
 Sprinkled with “sugar” glass crystals.
-8 brass chromed screws.
+8 chromed brass ornamental screws.
 Chrome chain and canopy.
 Bakelite E27 socket.

 Chain Length: 80 cm / 31.49’’

 Width: ∅ 40 cm / 15.74”